-Growing up in Vietnam, I realise that our cuisine is an embodiment of the country’s history and lifestyle.
-Decades of hardship had driven the Vietnamese cooks to utilise what they have at hand and make the best out of it.
+Growing up in Vietnam, I realize that our cuisine is an embodiment of the country’s history and lifestyle.
+Decades of hardship had driven the Vietnamese cooks to utilize what they have at hand and make the best out of it.
 The result is unfussy dishes that are made of local and seasonal ingredients.
 They are often inexpensive and can be re-created just as well on the side of the road as in high-end restaurants.

 Those are just some main features of Vietnamese food.
 Yet the world of Vietnamese cuisine is far more complex, with regional differences and foreign influences.
 Through this series, I would like to give you a glimpse into this world and explore its richness and diversity.

 Vietnamese cuisine is an embodiment of its history and lifestyle.

 Like other Asian cuisines, Vietnamese food is built around the idea of harmony.
 This means that each meal should be balanced in terms of flavors.
 For instance, seafood that is considered “cold” needs to be seasoned with heat-provided ingredients such as lemongrass, ginger, or chili.
 Reversely, spicy food needs to be relieved by “sourness” which has the cold attribute.

 Furthermore, each meal should also feature different colors.
 For example. vivid colors from main dishes, a milder tone of rice or noodle, and green shades of veggie dishes or herbs.
 Frankly, it is rare to see a Vietnamese meal with a single color dimension.

 Another aspect of Vietnamese cuisine is the availability of regional variation.
 As Vietnamese cook with products and ingredients coming from their vicinity, their food often carries the unique characteristics of the respective area.
 Generally, Vietnamese cuisine can be categorized into three distinct fractions: Northern, Central, and Southern.